 Arabic | Bengali | Chinese | English | French | Haitian Creole | Korean | Russian | Spanish | Urdu | Wolof | Uzbek Cyrillic | Punjabi

-their child's rights as an immigrant student
+their child's rights as an English Language Learner student,

-how and where they can enroll their children
+how and where they can enroll their children,

-how they can be child's advocate at school
+how they can be child's advocate at school,

 Schools are encouraged to share this resource with their family-facing staff and families.